Feifan17/Game-of-Set-Web-App/README.md

     2     green   solid     diamond
     3     green   empty     diamond

-## Instructions
+## Instructions for playing the game

-### To Run the Game:
-1. Clone the git repository into local machine.

-2. Open file 'index.html' with any web browser.

-### To Play the Game:
 * Click on a card to add it to your selection.
 After you select three cards, the game will tell you whether they are a set.
 Re-click the card to unselect.

 * After you successfully identify a set, the three cards in your selection will be removed, and the game will automatically add three new cards shuffled from the deck.
 Your score and number of cards remaining will be updated, and are kept on the right.